Stories of Black Britishness by Lubaina Himid

 I bow down before the artistic miracle of this brilliant Ukrainian.

 The year 2009 was declared the Year of Maria Prymachenko by UNESCO.

-In her childhood Prymachenko was taken ill with polio, and this painful disease influenced her life.
-By reports of her relatives, she grew а thoughtful and considerate person, having compassion for nature and every living thing.
-Prymachenko herself described the beginning of her artistic call:
+In her childhood Maria Prymachenko suffered from polio and this painful disease influenced her life.
+Her relatives reported that she grew to be a thoughtful and considerate person, having compassion for nature and every living thing.
+The artist herself described the beginning of her artistic call:

 Once, as a young girl, I was tending a gaggle of geese.
 When I got with them to a sandy beach, on the bank of the river, after crossing a field dotted with wild flowers, I began to draw real and imaginary flowers with a stick on the sand… Later, I decided to paint the walls of my house using natural pigments.
 After that I’ve never stopped drawing and painting.

-The works of Prymachenko can be subdivided into thematic, symbolic and ornamental pieces.
-Her paintings are filled with imaginative details and fantastic creatures.
-They are beautifully plumed birds and other animals which argue, play music and dine together.
-She loved colorful symmetrical depictions of decorative floral arrangements.
+The works of Maria Prymachenko can be subdivided into thematic, symbolic, and ornamental pieces.
+Her paintings are filled with imaginative details and fantastic creatures, including beautifully plumed birds and other animals which argue, play music, and dine together.
+She loved colorful, symmetrical depictions of decorative floral arrangements.

-The important subject of the artist’s works was the struggle between good and evil.
-It permeates most of Prymachenko’s works, but the good always wins.
-It is embodied in the images of “kind” beasts and birds (lions, bears, hares, storks, swallows) is juxtaposed against the evil.
-Even sometimes we don’t see a particular painting as a pacifistic work of art, its title give us no doubt.
-These anti-war masterpieces and its titles seem to be of special importance now.
-Prymachenko lost her husband in the World War II; she never remarried.
+An important subject of the artist’s works was the struggle between good and evil.
+It permeates most of Prymachenko’s works, but good always wins.
+It is embodied in the images of “kind” beasts and birds (lions, bears, hares, storks, swallows) juxtaposed against evil.
+Even though we sometimes don’t see a particular painting as a pacifistic work of art, its title gives us no doubt.
+These anti-war masterpieces and their titles seem to be of particular importance now.
+Maria Prymachenko lost her husband in World War II; she never remarried.